Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 The Kyiv Independent was unable to independently verify the figures, but the general consensus is that they include dead, wounded, missing and captured.

-Russia, facing a shortage of men and the pressing need to maintain the grinding progress in eastern Ukraine, has reportedly sent some of its best-trained into mass infantry assaults, at great cost.
+Russia, facing a shortage of men and the pressing need to maintain the grinding progress in eastern Ukraine, has reportedly sent some of its best-trained troops into mass infantry assaults, at great cost.

 North Korean troops reported deployed as Russian losses increase